Features / 16 December, 2017 / Nadia Raafat

-Mindfulness is definitely the word on the street right now.
-Everyone from Richard Branson to Oprah Winfrey are getting in the act.
+Mindfulness isn’t going anywhere fast.
+Everyone from Richard Branson to Oprah Winfrey have been singing its praises for years.
 In case you’re a little late to the party, mindfulness is a drug-free remedy for stress and anxiety.
 What’s more, it is now being offered as a birth preparation programme.
 Founder of Becoming Mother and Mindful Birthing teacher Nadia Raafat explains how being mindful can help you have a stress-free pregnancy and birth experience, and let’s face it – I think we all like the sound of that!

 Thirty-something women are more stressed and anxious than they have ever been.
 Our desk-based, demanding and technological lifestyles have created a highly charged mindset that is neither beneficial to the mind or the body – and certainly not to pregnancy.

 Research at Oxford University has shown that practicing mindfulness reduces anxiety and depression in pregnant mothers and improves the labour experience too.
 Here are some of the ways in which mindfulness can transform your pregnancy and birth experience:

 Pregnancy is an incredible physiological experience.
 Often we are so focused on what’s happening outside us we miss the miracle that unfolds moment to moment within us.

 Because mindfulness invites mental stillness and an increased body awareness, the quality of your physical experience is heightened.
 Imagine vivid HD technicolour as opposed to plain old black and white.

 When we practice mindfulness all the old ideas and beliefs of the past, as well as future-based fears and anxieties, simply lose their power over us.
 We discover that we have not consciously chosen many of the beliefs we hold around pregnancy and motherhood and we learn ways to release them or replace them with more helpful positive beliefs.